top of page

 WHY DO WOMEN OVER 40 SEE RISING BLOOD PRESSURE?

-If you’ve ever thought: “Everything was normal until my 40s — what changed?”
-You’re not alone.
+If you’ve ever thought, “Everything was normal until my 40s — what changed?” you’re not alone.
+Here are the real contributing factors women face:

 1. Hormonal Changes